Mobile wireless eReader a sign of the ubiquitous future to come

 AUGUST 20, 2006

 Mobile Learning An Online Reflective Journal on Mobile Learning Practice Home Winksite Store Resources About Mobile Contact M-Learning With Adobe Captivate and Flash Lite 2 21 08 2006 M-learning is starting to really take off, with more and more attention from developers, platform and application providers, and the mainstream press.
-Flash Lite 2 is a version of Adobe Flash for delivering animated and interactive applications to mobile devices. tutorial and some useful advice on development and deployment is provided.
-Ubiquette. learning device for $60.
+Flash Lite 2 is a version of Adobe Flash for delivering animated and interactive applications to mobile devices.
+A tutorial and some useful advice on development and deployment is provided.
+Ubiquette.
+M-learning device for $60.

 Moblogging with Location Tagging | Mobile Learning

 JULY 19, 2006